The Impact of Shared Fault

 If you find yourself in a situation where you may be partially to blame for an accident in Oklahoma, it’s important to understand how shared fault can impact your compensation.
 The concept of comparative negligence comes into play when determining the amount of money you’ll receive.
 Essentially, if you’re found to have a percentage of fault, your recovery will be reduced by that same percentage.
 For example, if you’re deemed to be 40% at fault and the jury awards you $100,000, your final compensation would be $60,000 after deducting your portion of the fault.

-Contact Us for a Free Consultation
+Contact Us for a Low-cost Consultation

 If you have any further questions or concerns about shared fault and its effect on your compensation, don’t hesitate to reach out to us.
 At TulsaPersonalInjuryLawyer.Pro, we specialize in personal injury cases and can provide you with the guidance and representation you need.
-Call us at 918-924-5528 for a free consultation and let us help you navigate through the legal process.
+Call us at 918-924-5528 for a initial consultation and let us help you navigate through the legal process.
 Remember, we’re here to make law easy for you.